 If your ophthalmologist sees growth of new vessels in this area, then they will offer you laser treatment.
 You may also need eye drops and more rarely, surgery, to control your eye pressure.

 Since the main cause of a vessel occlusion is atherosclerosis, and this is affected by a range of general health issues, your GP will have a key role after you have had a vessel occlusion.
 It is likely that they will want to monitor risk factors such as your blood pressure, blood sugar and cholesterol levels more closely, and you may be prescribed new or more medications to help control these.
 Your GP can also provide advice and help with stopping smoking and with managing your weight, as well as advice on exercise.
 Taking steps to manage these things can improve your general blood circulation and reduce your chance of having a similar occlusion in your other eye.

 How much a vessel occlusion will affect your sight varies from person to person.
+Retinal vessel occlusions usually only affect one eye.
 Some people do not notice much difference unless they cover the unaffected eye, and others are very aware of the change all the time.
 Because you use both eyes together to see in three dimensions (3D), when one eye is affected you may have difficulty judging distances.
 You may feel clumsy, misjudge steps, pavements and the position of objects, for example cups.
-However after a few months you will probably find that this becomes less of a problem.
+However, after a few months you will probably find that this becomes less of a problem.
 This is because our brains are able to adjust to a new level of vision and are able to make the eye with good sight the dominant one.
 Usually people find that with time their good eye ‘takes over’ and that tasks that were previously difficult become easier.